itetcetera/cloud-gaming-health-agent/readme.md

 Q. How do I change which IP source address is allowed to contact the webserver, and what port?

-A. Change line 10 of WebserverOnePort.ps1 and replace the star with the hostname or IP addreess of the source address, as well as change port :80 to whatever port you want.
+A. Change line 10 of WebserverOnePort.ps1 and replace the star with the hostname or IP address of the source address, as well as change port :80 to whatever port you want.